-&lt;sup>26 70 FR 71866 (November 30, 2005).
+20 70 FR 71866 (November 30, 2005).

-- -- the National Association of Home Builders, representing more than 220,000 members involved in home building, remodeling. multifamily construction, property management, subcontracting, design, housing finance, building product manufacturing and other aspects of residential and light commercial construction ("The National Association of Home Builders (NAHB) would like to thank the Office of Management and Budget (OMB) for proposing a process to bring transparency and consistency to Executive Branch activities that affect the public directly, but do not qualify as rules under the Administrative Procedure Act (APA)."); - -- the American Society of Safety Engineers, representing 30,000 members ("ASSE commends OMB/OIRA for taking a proactive stance to ensure that agencies can readily provide interpretation and guidance of regulations, but still do so in a manner that affords due process to the regulated community and that is in accordance with the requisites of the Administrative Procedure Act, 5 USC 551 et seq."); - -- the National Funeral Directors Association, representing more than 11,000 funeral homes in all 50 states ("NFDA supports the Office of Management and Budget (OMB) proposal to establish standards to increase the quality and transparency of agency guidance practices and the guidance documents produced through them."); - -- the Association of Metropolitan Planning Organizations ("In general, AMPO strongly supports the Proposed Bulletin's intent and reliance on the guidance practices adopted by the Food & Drug Administration ('FDA') at 21 C.F.R.
+- -- the Association of Metropolitan Planning Organizations ("In general, AMPO strongly supports the Proposed Bulletin's intent and reliance on the guidance practices adopted by the Food & Drug Administration ('FDA') at 21 C.F.R.
 5 10.115."); - -- the Ornithological Council, which consists of eleven leading scientific ornithological societies the American Ornithologists' Union, Association of Field Ornithologists, CIPAMEX, Cooper Ornithological Society, Neotropical Ornithological Society, Pacific Seabird Group, Raptor Research Foundation, Society of Canadian Ornithologists/La Société des Ornithologistes du Canada, Society for Caribbean Ornithology, Waterbird Society, and Wilson Ornithological Society that together have a membership of nearly 6,500 ornithologists ("we would like to express our gratitude to OIRA for its efforts to improve agency guidance practices"); - -- the Aircraft Owners and Pilots Association, representing over 407,000 members ("AOPA shares OMB's concern that agency guidance practices should be more transparent, consistent and accountable.
-We also agree with OMB that the absence of procedural review mechanisms undermines the lawfulness, quality, fairness and accountability of agency policymaking."); - -- the National Leased Housing Association, which represents the interests of housing agencies, developers, lenders, housing managers and others in providing federally assisted rental housing, and whose members are primarily involved in the Section 8 housing programs and are involved with the operation of rental housing for over three million families ("we commend OMB for its efforts");

--- the American Road and Transportation Association, whose membership includes public agencies and private firms and organizations that own, plan, design, supply and construct transportation projects throughout the country ("Once again, ARTBA is extremely supportive of the GGP and feels that it represents a significant step forward in the regulatory process.
+We also agree with OMB that the absence of procedural review mechanisms undermines the lawfulness, quality, fairness and accountability of agency policymaking."); - -- the National Leased Housing Association, which represents the interests of housing agencies, developers, lenders, housing managers and others in providing federally assisted rental housing, and whose members are primarily involved in the Section 8 housing programs and are involved with the operation of rental housing for over three million families ("we commend OMB for its efforts"); - -- the American Road and Transportation Builders Association, whose membership includes public agencies and private firms and organizations that own, plan, design, supply and construct transportation projects throughout the country ("Once again, ARTBA is extremely supportive of the GGP and feels that it represents a significant step forward in the regulatory process.
 It will engender fairness and improved dialogue between agencies and those that have a vital stake in the guidance they issue.
-ARTBA and our members are eager to take advantage of the new opportunities for involvement in the guidance process offered by the GGP and help OMB make the GGP standard agency practice."); and

--- the Associated Equipment Distributors, representing 1,200 construction equipment distributors, manufacturers and industry-service firms ("Our association thanks the Office of Management and Budget (OMB) for recognizing the impact that guidance material issued by federal regulatory agencies has on the regulated community.
+ARTBA and our members are eager to take advantage of the new opportunities for involvement in the guidance process offered by the GGP and help OMB make the GGP standard agency practice."); and - -- the Associated Equipment Distributors, representing 1,200 construction equipment distributors, manufacturers and industry-service firms ("Our association thanks the Office of Management and Budget (OMB) for recognizing the impact that guidance material issued by federal regulatory agencies has on the regulated community.
 We agree with the OMB that transparency in the guidance drafting process is critical, as guidance should not be used for rulemaking.").

-As I have indicated, the comment letters from these associations can be found on OMB's website, along with the other comment letters on the proposed bulletin.
+As I have indicated, the comment letters from these associations can be found on OMB's website, along with the other comment letters on the proposed bulletin.21